What Is The Basic Function Of An Annuity Quizlet

 • Limited Liquidity: Early withdrawals often incur penalties, making annuities less flexible.

-• Complexity: Contracts can be nuanced, with many riders and options that may confuse the average investor.
+• Complexity: Contracts can be detailed, with many riders and options that may confuse the average investor.

 • Inflation Risk: Fixed annuities may lose purchasing power over time unless inflation adjustments are built in.